realAbitbol/twitch_colorchanger/FUNCTIONAL_DOCUMENTATION.md

 ## 3. Chat Backend Abstraction

 > Note: EventSub is Twitch's modern, extensible delivery mechanism and now the default for the bot.
-IRC remains functional as a stable legacy fallback and may receive fewer future enhancements.
+IRC remains functional as a legacy option and may receive fewer future enhancements.

 ### 3.1 Implementations